 Registration or enrollment fee for a training course or child care registration.

-As required for work or approved activities.
+As required for work or approved activities, or for employment and training.
+May be authorized for a period up to the date the TANF benefit closes.
 Limited to actual minimum cost up to $1,000 per lifetime.

 Union Dues/Professional Fees (Reason Code 258/858)

-May be authorized once per job, limited to the initial fee and/or for the period up to the date of the first paycheck.
+May be authorized once per job, limited to the initial fee and/or for the period up to the date of the participants first pay.
 Limited to actual minimum cost up to $1,000 in a lifetime.

 Initially a discussion about the availability of SPALs needs to occur with the individual when the RESET plan is developed at application and reinforced at renewal, partial renewal or compliance review.
 This discussion needs to include the SPAL categories, the limits and the expectation of continued participation if the limits are reached.